iisys-hof/map-matching-2/README.md

 Instead of regular adaptive circle based candidate search, also k-nearest neighbors (by default 16, but can be changed) with `--candidate-search nearest` and a combined method of both by `--candidate-search combined` is possible.
 The combined search first uses the adaptive circle, then only retains the k-nearest candidates.
 This reduces the amount of candidates and combinations drastically, especially in dense areas.
-The accuracy is slightly reduced.
+The accuracy is slightly reduced, however the computational speed benefits drastically.
+Therefore, combined candidate search is currently the default method.

 If you don't want to use multi-threading for map matching enable \
 `--single-threading`. \
-Without parallel matching, less max memory is needed.
+Without parallel matching, much less max memory is needed.
+Typically, computers with many cores also (should) have more system memory available.
+If this is not the case, single-threading mode is highly advised.

 The follwing examples were run on a dedicated server with 2x AMD EPYC 7742 64-Core Processor with 2x 128 Threads and 1024 MB DDR4 RAM on a local NVMe SSD.
 The default settings are the command above.
 The sanitized track points are after